 In one acute eye irritation test evaluating undiluted Diglycerin, mean scores for eye irritation indices were 0.
 In a similar acute eye irritation test, iridial inflammation and mild to moderate conjunctival redness in treated eyes was reversible in 48 h.
 A polyglycerol mixture containing Diglycerin and Polyglycerin-3 (95.4 and 2.7%, respectively) was tested in the eyes of 3 rabbits in a 24-h acute eye irritation test; lacrimation was seen in the eyes of 2 rabbits, and minimal redness of the conjunctiva was seen in all rabbits at 1 h; no further irritating effects were observed.
-Slight to moderate redness and swelling of the conjunctival sac was reversible within 48 h when undiluted Polyglycerin was instilled in an acute eye irritation test using rabbits.
-Signs of minimal to moderate conjunctival irritation resolved within 48 and 24 h, respectively, in two separate acute eye irritation test evaluating a polyglycerol mixture containing Polyglycerin-3 and Diglycerin, and Polyglycerin-6 (45.6, 22.2, and 2.5%, respectively), signs of slight irritation in the conjunctivae of 3 male New Zealand white rabbits resolved in 24 h.
+Slight to moderate redness and swelling of the conjunctival sac was reversible within 48 h when undiluted Polyglycerin-3 was instilled in an acute eye irritation test using rabbits.
+Signs of minimal to moderate conjunctival irritation resolved within 48 and 24 h, respectively, in two separate acute eye irritation tests evaluating a polyglycerol mixture containing Polyglycerin-3 and Diglycerin (50.8 and 28.2%, respectively).
+In an acute eye irritation test evaluating a polyglycerol mixture containing Polyglycerin-3, Diglycerin-3, Diglycerin, and Polyglycerin-6 (45.6, 22.2, and 2.5%, respectively), signs of slight irritation in the conjunctivae of 3 male New Zealand white rabbits resolved in 24 h.